ofiwg/libfabric/man/fi_getinfo.3.md

 Interface capabilities are obtained by OR-ing the following flags together.
 If capabilities in the hint parameter are set to 0, the underlying provider will return the set of capabilities which are supported.
-Otherwise, providers will only return data matching the specified set of capabilities.
+Otherwise, providers will return data matching the specified set of capabilities.
 Providers may indicate support for additional capabilities beyond those requested when the use of expanded capabilities will not adversely affect performance or expose